csbBSSE/TogglePolygonCodeRepository/README.md

 # Instruction to the end-user to replicate the results

-## Step 1: RACIPE Simulations (Three independent replicates for each network)
+## RACIPE Simulations (Three independent replicates for each network)

 Detailed instructions about RACIPE is given [here:](https://www.google.com "RACIPE Code Repo")